leanderhach/Plant-Oriented-Thing/README.md

 ## What is this?

-The P.O.T. is a 'smart pot' designed for an university course.
+The P.O.T. is a 'smart pot' designed for the Maker Lab course of the University Of Bolzano.

 ## What can it do?